About functional nutrition and

 the CNS credential

 Both dietitians and functional nutritionists help people optimize their health with food.
 In general, dietitians are trained to provide support in institutions such as hospitals, long-term care facilities, public health clinics, and food management.
 Nutrition guidance is often population-based, whereas functional nutrition focuses on personalized nutrition as part of functional medicine, which addresses the root cause of disease for each individual.
 Functional nutrition support is primarily provided in 1-on-1 and group settings in clinics and private practice.
-Some dietitians practice functional nutrition, but a functional nutritionist may also be a certified nutrition specialist, or CNS.
+Some dietitians practice functional nutrition, but a functional nutritionist may also be a Certified Nutrition Specialist®, or CNS.

 How is FUNCTIONAL NUTRITION different from DIETETICS?